The Action Builders Team

 Mark moved to Huntsville in 1987 and began a 14-year career in precision welding in the aerospace industry getting to work on numerous prototypes that flew on the space shuttle.
 After getting lay-off papers due to a government contract ending, he decided, in January 2002, to start Remodeling Plus.

-During 2002 the remodeling jobs kept getting larger and larger where I decided in December of that year to study for a home builders license.
-I took (and passed) the test in January of 2003.
-I received my license in February of 2003 and established Action Builders Inc.
+During 2002 the remodeling jobs kept getting larger and larger where he decided in December of that year to study for a home builders license.
+He took (and passed) the test in January of 2003.
+He received a residential home building license in February of 2003 and established Action Builders Inc.

 Diane was born in Memphis, TN and her dad moved the family to Huntsville, AL in the early 60s to accept a job at NASA working in the computer lab.
 One really neat event that she (sorta) remembers is attending the launch of Apollo 11, where Neal Armstrong walked on the moon.
 Her parents met in Memphis at a recording signing party.
 (If you’re interested in more details on that you can find it below.)
 Diane has a sister, Lisa, that lives in Pennsylvania with her family and 2 of their grown kids and families.
 After graduating from Berachah Academy Diane attended Bob Jones University in Greenville, SC and received a B.S. degree in Business.
 She started working at Teledyne Brown Engineering in 1984 until she left in 2008 to work with Mark at Action Builders Inc.